 Does title insurance protect against unrecorded property liens?

 A homeowner’s title insurance policy doesn’t usually cover any unrecorded debt.
 A Municipal Lien Search will find any unrecorded debt or issues that a traditional title search could miss.
 You can perform a municipal lien search yourself or request that this search is added as a requirement of the closing contract.

-A municipal lien search prior to closing protects the buyer from any hidden issues that the title search won’t reveal.
-A code violation that hasn’t yet been filed as an official lien or months of unpaid utility bills that have yet to be recorded due to a backlog at the municipality.
-This search will help to resolve any issues before closing that the buyer would be responsible for correcting.
+A municipal lien search prior to closing protects the buyer from any hidden issues that the title search won’t reveal, like code violation that hasn’t yet been filed as an official lien or months of unpaid utility bills that have yet to be recorded due to a backlog at the municipality.
+This search will help to resolve any issues before closing that the buyer may be responsible for correcting.